 For example, in January 2022, we announced that the TAK-920/DNL919 (ATV:TREM2) IND application had been placed on clinical hold by the FDA.
-In August 2023 we announced that, in agreement with Takeda, we would discontinue clinical development of TAK-920/DNL919 in Alzheimer's disease.
-We cannot assure you that we will ever resume the clinical program for TAK-920/DNL919, nor can we assure you that our other product candidates will not be subject to new, partial or full clinical holds in the future, which may impact development plans.
+While we initiated a Phase 1 study in the Netherlands, we plan to continue to engage with the FDA and European regulatory authorities to define the path forward for the TAK-920/DNL919 clinical program.
+We cannot assure you that the IND clinical hold on TAK-920/DNL919 will be lifted, or that our other product candidates will not be subject to new, partial or full clinical holds in the future which may impact development plans.

 Refer to "Item 1.
-Business-Our Programs" for a more detailed discussion of adverse effects ("AEs") and significant adverse effects ("SAEs") observed in our reported clinical trials for BIIB122/DNL151 and DNL310.
+Business-Our Programs" for a more detailed discussion of adverse effects ("AEs") and significant adverse effects ("SAEs") observed in our reported clinical trials for BIB122/DNL151 and DNL310.

 We may in the future advance product candidates into clinical trials and terminate such trials prior to their completion, which could adversely affect our business.
-Further, after the commencement of clinical trials, we may discontinue advancement of lead molecules, such as the TAK-920/DNL919 program, or pause the advancement of lead molecules in favor of a backup molecule with a superior safety or efficacy profile, such as we did in our RIPK1 program, switching our focus from DNL747 to SAR443820/DNL788.
+Further, after the commencement of clinical trials, we may pause the advancement of lead molecules in favor of a backup molecule with a superior safety or efficacy profile, such as we did in our RIPK1 program, switching our focus from DNL747 to SAR443820/DNL788.